 48-hour Cancellation Policy: Your weekly appointment is reserved for you in advance to ensure that you have a consistent and continuous experience in treatment.
 Therefore, there is a full-fee charge for missed or broken appointments with less than 48-hours notice.

-How many sessions are covered?
+How many sessions per year are covered?

 Where do I send the claims for reimbursement/in order to be reimbursed?